Taxila

 In the 7th century AD, the famous Chinese traveler Hiuen Tsang (Xuanzang) came here.
 He has mentioned the greatness of this city in his travelogue.

-There is a museum, which houses Gandhara art pieces from the 5th century BC, ten thousand coins, jewelry, utensils, and other artifacts.
+There is a museum that houses Gandhara art pieces from the 5th century BC, ten thousand coins, jewelry, utensils, and other artifacts.
 Most of the city’s sites were included in the UNESCO World Heritage List in 1980.